Pablo Rodriguez (Canadian politician): Criminal charge

 On April 16, 2010, Rodriguez was charged under the Criminal Code of Canada, after he collided his BMW with a parked car in Montreal.
 Police attending the crash reported Rodriguez had bloodshot eyes and alcohol on his breath, and during attempts to administer a breathalyzer test, Rodriguez "breathed very weakly and cut his breath repeatedly, all the while holding the plastic tip at the edge of his lips".

 According to Rodriguez himself, "Because I'd consumed a moderate amount of wine during the previous supper, the police officer asked me to proceed with a breathalyzer test, using a hand-held machine, which I did without hesitation".
 Despite the criminal charge, Rodriguez remained in the Liberal caucus.

 In the 2011 election he was defeated by the New Democratic Party's Paulina Ayala amid the New Democratic Party's surge in Quebec.

 In government

 After his defeat, Rodriguez where he headed Ecolomondo, a Montreal company that now specializes in the treatment of hydrocarbon-based waste.
-In 2013, he left the company after Justin Trudeau tasked him to rebuilt the party in Quebec.
+In 2013, he left the company after Justin Trudeau tasked him to rebuild the party in Quebec.
 Rodriguez, who was living off his Registered Retirement Savings Plan, travelled the province and recruited candidates for the 2015 election.
 He also sought a rematch with Ayala.
 Amid a Liberal surge almost as large as the NDP's surge four years earlier where the Liberals grew from their Quebec caucus from six members to 40 members, he defeated Ayala to return to Parliament.